Reduce redundant tasks

 What software do lawyers use?

 Lawyers typically use several different types of software to run their firms.
-Legal case management software is the central and most important piece of the tech stack, but lawyers also use accounting software, such as QuickBooks Online or Xero, document software such as Microsoft Word, and an email provider such as Microsoft Outlook or Gmail.
+Your chosen legal software suite is the central and most important piece of the tech stack, but lawyers also use accounting software, such as QuickBooks Online or Xero, document software such as Microsoft Word, and an email provider such as Microsoft Outlook or Gmail.
 Law firms may also add other tools to enhance the client experience or fulfill needs more closely related to their practice area.
 For example, an IP firm may use IP docketing software.

-It’s best if all your tools integrate with one another and share case and contact information, to reduce the need for duplicate data entry and risk of error.
-The Clio App Directory has over 200 integrations to explore.
+It’s best if all your tools integrate and share case and contact information, to reduce the need for duplicate data entry and risk of error.
+The Clio App Directory has over 200 integrations to explore, so you can find out how it will integrate with the tools you are currently using.
+When choosing a software suite, it’s important to consider the process and how it will ease your processes by plugging in any gaps there might be in them.

 What is the best legal case management software?